 Skin color is one of the most unique features about this reptile.

-Some species may display a rainbow of red, green, orange and blue and others just one or two shades above or below the above colors.
+Some species may display a rainbow of red, green, orange, and blue and others just one or two shades above or below those colors.

 Red, green, and blue are the most popular base colors.
-It is possible for Panther Chameleons to have shades of other colors such as orange and yellow.
+It is possible for them to have shades of other colors such as orange and yellow.

 Every Chameleon has bumpy skin and can show patterns of vertical stripes, spots, lateral horizontal stripes and even “tiger” stripes.

 There are many different morph colors with the most popular being the Blue Bar Panther Chameleon (pictured below).